backdrop-contrib/colorbox/README.txt

 Add a custom Colorbox style to your theme:
 ----------------------------------------
-The easiest is to start with either the default style or one of the example styles from the Colorbox script.
+The easiest is to start with either the default style or one of the example styles from the Colorbox plugin.
 Simply copy the whole style folder to the theme and rename it and the files to something logical.